antoniRodriguez/MCV-M5-Visual_Recognition/README.md

 # Week 1 Hands on Pytorch -- First Approach.

-The principal task is to adapt the model developed on M3 _DogNet_ from Keras to Pytorch.\n
+The principal task is to adapt the model developed on M3 _DogNet_ from Keras to Pytorch.
-Markup: 1.

 Inside tasks:
     - [x] Plot results.
     - [x] Compare and coment results.